sarcophagus-org/governance-incentives-contract/README.md

 For test environment set in `.env` set ETHEREUM_NETWORK to an empty string.

-To conole log the allocation in the terminal run:
+To console log the allocation in the terminal run:

 ```
 npm run distribution